-As disclosed in the Company's proxy statement in connection with the Company's 2015 Annual Meeting of Shareholders, the annual base salary for Mr. Davila was increased from \$375,000 to \$395,863 effective February 1, 2015.
+As disclosed in the Company's proxy statements in connection with the Company's 2015 Annual Meeting of Shareholders and 2016 Annual Meeting of Shareholders, the annual base salary for Mr. Davila was increased from \$375,000 to \$395,863 effective February 1, 2015.
 His incentive compensation target remained unchanged.